-For example, Denmark managed to protect almost all of its Jews from deportation to the death camps.
+Take Denmark, which managed to protect almost all of its Jews from deportation to the death camps.
 Pétain's efforts are paltry in comparison and were limited to safeguarding full French citizens.
 The Vichy authorities only protected Jews if they had been naturalized before 1927 or acquired French citizenship by birth.
 Everyone else was on the table for deportation and "resettlement" out east in Poland (Cesarani 545).

 The very public roundups of Jews had eroded support for the Pétain regime as well as the growing realization by late 1942 that the Third Reich's days were numbered.
 The Vichy authorities had to begin thinking about a future Allied victory and what that would mean.
-After that, until liberation in 1944, the Vichy government was less willing to actively help the Germans institute their Jewish policies.
-Rather than any pangs of conscience, these more pragmatic considerations are the reasons for Vichy's shift in its Jewish policy (Cesarani 556).
+After that, until liberation in 1944, the Vichy government was less willing to help the Germans institute their Jewish policies.
+Rather than any pangs of conscience, these more calculating considerations are the reasons for Vichy's shift in its Jewish policy (Cesarani 556).

-Pétain's story is increasingly pathetic after the Germans occupied the "Free Zone" in November of 1942.
+Pétain's story is increasingly pathetic after the Germans occupied the "Free Zone" in November 1942.
 He lingered on as the titular head of Vichy, but his power was more symbolic than real.
 In August 1944, the Germans removed him from French soil as Allied armies raced across France.
-He sat out the rest of the war in a castle outside Sigmaringen, Germany, where he remained, the head of state without a state, an 88-year old man now as irrelevant as he was disgraced.
+He sat out the rest of the war in a castle outside Sigmaringen, Germany, where he remained, the head of state without a state, an 88-year-old man now as irrelevant as he was disgraced.

 But the French government wouldn't agree to this.
 Many were not ready yet for reconciliation.
-They needed a scapegoat to make sense of the last five years, and public opinion demanded that the old marshal pay for his crimes.
+They needed a scapegoat to make sense of the last five years, and public opinion demanded that the old marshal must pay for his crimes.

 Perhaps he should have shown the wisdom of General Pershing and remained on the sidelines in 1940.
 If he had, France today would be adorned with monuments and street names commemorating Verdun's heroic defender, the man who rescued France in its darkest hour in World War I.